 When you create a business map rather than a business action plan, you dig deeply into your business to find out what really makes it tick.
 This will help you create a better experience for your customers, your team members and you.
 You’ll have more certainty about what your business needs to grow now and you’ll be better able to steer your organization in accordance with that vision.
 Most importantly, you’ll understand what business you need to be in to become the dominant force in your market.

-If you want to increase engagement in your business for yourself and for those you lead, take the next step in personal development by attending Business Mastery, a powerful 4 day, in-person experience that will greatly improve your business skills.
+If you want to increase engagement in your business for yourself and for those you lead, take the next step in personal development by attending Business Mastery, a powerful 5-day experience that will greatly improve your business skills.